Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Brains.md

    *  `State Node Name` : If your graph uses the state as an input, you must specify the name if the placeholder here.
    *  `Recurrent Input Node Name` : If your graph uses a recurrent input / memory as input and outputs new recurrent input / memory, you must specify the name if the input placeholder here.
    *  `Recurrent Output Node Name` : If your graph uses a recurrent input / memory as input and outputs new recurrent input / memory, you must specify the name if the output placeholder here.
-   * `Observation Placeholder Name` : If your graph uses observations as input, you must specify it here.
+   * `Visual Observation Placeholder Name` : If your graph uses observations as input, you must specify it here.
 Note that the number of observations is equal to the length of `Camera Resolutions` in the brain parameters.
    * `Action Node Name` : Specify the name of the placeholder corresponding to the actions of the brain in your graph.
 If the action space type is continuous, the output must be a one dimensional tensor of float of length `Action Space Size`, if the action space type is discrete, the output must be a one dimensional tensor of int of length 1.
    * `Graph Placeholder` : If your graph takes additional inputs that are fixed (example: noise level) you can specify them here.
 Note that in your graph, these must correspond to one dimensional tensors of int or float of size 1.
      * `Name` : Corresponds to the name of the placeholdder.